Scoping Calculator

 Enter the daily rate for the engagement.
 This is typically the per-consultant cost charged to the client.

-Set the estimated number of testing days.
-Consider factors like:
+Set the estimated testing days and reporting days.
+For testing effort, consider factors like:

 Review the Estimate